Karen Berg (politician)

-Karen Berg (born December 30, 1961) is a physician and professor who also serves in the Kentucky State Senate, representing the 26th District.
+Karen A. Berg (born December 30, 1961) is a physician and professor who also serves in the Kentucky State Senate, representing the 26th District.
 She was elected to the Kentucky Senate (26th district) as a Democrat in a special election held on June 23, 2020, defeating Bill Ferko.
 She succeeded Senator Ernie Harris, who resigned on April 15, 2020.
 She is the only Jewish member of the Kentucky State Senate.

 Early life

 Berg is a graduate of Central High School in Louisville, Kentucky, the University of Kentucky where she earned her Bachelor of Arts, and the University of Louisville, where she earned a Doctor of Medicine in 1987.

 She is the daughter of Harold Berg, a physician and artist.